 WHERE TO STAY

 Park the car and opt for more eco-friendly transportation during your visit.
 Downtown’s free electric shuttle runs every five minutes from The Chattanooga Choo Choo Hotel (a few blocks away) to the Tennessee Aquarium and across the river to the Northshore with stops in between.
-If you have time, peruse the world’s largest freshwater aquarium before enjoy lunch or dinner on the front patio of Easy Bistro.
+If you have time, peruse the world’s largest freshwater aquarium before enjoying dinner at Easy Bistro.

 Located just steps from the Aquarium, Easy Bistro serves some of the city’s freshest seafood, including oysters from Louisiana – Chef/Owner Erik Niel’s home state.
 The menu also offers plenty for the landlubbers such as slow-braised beef brisket.

 After your belly is full, enjoy an even greener mode of transportation – Chattanooga’s horse drawn carriages ($40).
 Leaving every 15 minutes from the Aquarium’s front entrance, the turn-of-the-century carriages meander through downtown streets, offering historic commentary or just letting you soak in the sites.
 They also offer a quieter ride leaving every 20 minutes from the Choo Choo hotel, which winds through Chattanooga’s Southside district.

 Dedicate your second day to the two things Chattanooga is most known for: art and the outdoors.
 A morning hike on Lookout Mountain’s Bluff Trail will clue you in to why we’re named the Scenic City.
 Or, get the same view without the walk by driving to Point Park, which commemorates the Civil War’s “Battle Above the Clouds.”
 Entry is just $7 and well worth it.